 Overview: This page contains the latest trade data of Crude Petroleum.
-In 2018, Crude Petroleum were the world's 1st most traded product, with a total trade of $986B.
-Between 2018 and 2019 the exports of Crude Petroleum grew by 36%, from $792B to $1.08T.
+In 2019, Crude Petroleum were the world's 1st most traded product, with a total trade of $986B.
+Between 2018 and 2019 the exports of Crude Petroleum decreased by -10.6%, from $1.1T to $986B.
 Trade in Crude Petroleum represent 5.44% of total world trade.

-Tariffs: In 2018 the average tariff for Crude Petroleum was 1.85%, been the 1249 lowest tariff using the HS4 product classification.
+Tariffs: In 2018 the average tariff for Crude Petroleum was 1.85%, making it the 1249th lowest tariff using the HS4 product classification.

 The countries with the highest import tariffs for Crude Petroleum are Nepal (9.89%), Republic of the Congo (9.81%), Gabon (9.81%), Chad (9.81%), and Bolivia (9.61%).
 The countries with the lowest tariffs are Angola (0%), Cote d'Ivoire (0%), Egypt (0%), Ghana (0%), and Guinea (0%).